 Illinois Coalition to Address Intimate Partner Violence-Induced Brain Injury

 Unfortunately, the intersection between DV and brain injury is not well known to survivors, nor to those who provide services and assistance.
-Services to assist survivors typically do not address the brain injury symptoms, nor adapt their services to accounting for the neurological challenges that accompany brain injury.
+Services to assist survivors typically do not address the brain injury symptoms, nor adapt their services to account for the neurological challenges that accompany brain injury.
 In 2018, we formed the Illinois Coalition to Address Intimate Partner Violence-Induced Brain Injury to address this issue.
 We collaborate with groups and individuals in Arizona, Ohio, Massachusetts, and New York and partner with area organizations such as The Network: Advocating Against Domestic Violence, Between Friends, Apna Ghar, and the Brain Injury Association of Illinois and others to address this issue.
 The four main areas of focus and activity of our organization are education, research, services, and advocacy.